openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Protection of the Response URI

 The Verifier SHOULD protect its Response URI from inadvertent requests by checking that the value of the received `state` parameter corresponds to a recent Authorization Request.
 It MAY also use JARM [@!JARM] to authenticate the originator of the request.

-### Replay Prevention

-#### `direct_post` with Redirects {#replay_prevention_direct_post_redirect}

-The additional redirect after the HTTP Post request to the Response URI enables the Verifier to use the `nonce` value as described in (#preventing-replay) to detect replay attempts.
-In order to implement that, the Verifier (when processing the redirect), obtains the response data from its backend hosting the Response URI, extracts the Verifiable Presentations, and verifies the `nonce` binding.

-The identifier used to lookup the the data is received in the Authorization Response.
-It is RECOMMENDED to use data encoded in the `state` Authorization Request parameter for that purpose.
-This ensures the respective data is available at the Response URI and the Redirect URI in a format controlled by the Verifier.

-See (#reference_design_direct_post) for more implementation considerations.

-#### `direct_post` only {#replay_prevention_direct_post_wo_redirect}

-When using the response mode `direct_post` without the further protection provided by the redirect URI, there is no session context for the Verifier to detect replay attempts across sessions.
-Therefore, the Verifier cannot implement the `nonce` binding as required in (#preventing-replay), but it MUST nevertheless enforce the audience restriction as required in (#preventing-replay).

-It is RECOMMENDED for the Verifiers to implement mechanisms to strengthen such binding.
-For more details on possible attacks and mitigations see [@I-D.ietf-oauth-cross-device-security].

-### Session Fixation {#session_fixation_direct_post}

-An attacker might launch a session fixation attack on flow using the Response Mode `direct_post`.
-An attacker would start the process at a device under his control, capture the Authorization Request and relay it to the device of a victim.
-The attacker would then periodically try to conclude the process, which would cause the Verifier on his device to try to fetch and verify the Authorization Response.
-As the session binding would be correct in this case (the `state` was choosen and stored by his Verifier instance), this process would succceed, whereas the check in the Verifier on the victim's device would fail.

-Session fixation attacks can be prevented, if the Verifier uses the Response Mode `direct_post` in conjunction with a Redirect URI.
-The Verifier MUST include a transaction specific secret into the Redirect URI returned by it Response URI, this specification RECOMMENDS to use the parameter name `response_code`, and the Verifier's Response Endpoint MUST require the frontend to pass the respective `response_code` when fetching the Authorization Response.
-That stops session fixation attacks as long as the attacker is unable to get access to the Response Code.

-See (#reference_design_direct_post) for more implementation considerations.

 ## Validation of Verifiable Presentations